Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning: Experiments

 \section{Experiments}

 In this section, we conduct comprehensive experiments aimed at demonstrating three fundamental aspects: (1) the efficacy of InCo Aggregation and its extensions for various FL methods (Section~\ref{sec:Handling}), (2) the robustness analysis and ablation study of InCo Aggregation (Section~\ref{sec:ablation}), (3) in-depth analyses of the underlying principles behind InCo Aggregation (Section~\ref{sec:Reasons}).
-Our codes will be released on Github.
+Our codes are released on GitHub \footnote{\href{https://github.com/ChanYunHin/InCo-Aggregation}{https://github.com/ChanYunHin/InCo-Aggregation}}.
 More experimental details and results can be found in Appendix~\ref{sec:apd_exp}.